Cake Mix Brownies

 Cake mix brownies are a quick and yummy dessert!

 Cake mix are a favorite dessert in our house.
-It’s such a great hack for making recipes in much less time!
+It’s such a great time saver for making recipes in much less time!
 These cake mix brownies are perfect for when you are craving brownies but don’t have any brownie mix or the time to make them from scratch.

 This recipe uses dark chocolate fudge cake mix for a rich and super chocolatey brownie that tastes amazing!